Building Apps with Pokemon, SpaceX, and GraphQL Studio

 [00:36:17.21] - Sam Hill Yeah.

-[00:36:18.02] - Anthony Campolo And then as we're closing it out here, is there anything else you two want to talk about or anything you're kind of excited about for, like, as we continue to, like, build out the studio and like, new things that may be in the pipeline?
+[00:36:18.02] - Anthony Campolo And then as we're closing it out here, is there anything else you two want to talk about or anything you're kind of excited about as we continue to build out the studio and new things that may be in the pipeline?

 [00:36:27.23] - Sam Hill Anthony, I'm very excited.
-I did a tacos in Coconut Grove, Miami, and I'll share it with you guys so you can see it.
-I know.
-I saw the comments and I was like, ooh, I have some hate in this.
-In this comment section over here.
+I did tacos in Coconut Grove, Miami, and I'll share it with you guys so you can see it.
+I know, I saw the comments and I was like, ooh, I have some hate in this comment section over here.

 [00:36:45.29] - Sam Hill Yeah, so El Taquito came in, and that's just the first one that came up on this location here for El Taquito.
-So, you know, you get the address there and then, you know, hole in the wall.
-So there you go, you get your taco joint.
-Hole in the wall, as everyone loves to be able to find in all their local areas.
+So you get the address there and then, you know, hole in the wall.
+There you go, your taco joint hole in the wall, as everyone loves to be able to find in all their local areas.

 [00:37:23.29] - Sam Hill Yeah.